Boxification/webfavs/README.md

-# webfavs
+# Webfavs
-Some good links for development all rolled into a website
+Some good links for development all rolled into a favorites page.
+ -colors
+ -templates
+ -useful api's
+ -etc

-## who
+## Who
 Boxification aka me

 ## What